the-turing-way/the-turing-way/book/website/collaboration/team-manual/team-manual-on-off-boarding.md

 (cl-team-manual-on-off-boarding)=
-# On- and offboarding of team members
+# On- and offboarding team members

 Having clear onboarding processes ensure that group members are off to a good start in the lab.
 Offboarding processes ensure that everything is taken care off when lab members leave for a future step.
 The on- and offboarding checklists below provide some pointers on how to set up the on/off boarding checklists of your group, that can be a part of your {ref}`Team Manual <cl-team-manual>`.

 (cl-team-manual-on-boarding)=
 ## Onboarding Checklist
-* Review relevant documents provided in a main resource such as *lab manuals*, onboarding guide or team repository (public or provate).
-That may include:
+* Review relevant documents provided in a main resource such the {ref}`Team Manual <cl-team-manual>`.
+Information may include:
     * List of team members, their roles and projects
     * Institutional policies as well as participation guidelines of the research group, institute, funder or country.
     * Code of Conduct and reporting mechanism.